 How can it be that I travel so far from home, and see the same beautiful Gray female that I might see back home?
 Answer: Grays are found in all, all of the 48 mainland states of the United States.
 Kudos to the Gray.

-I saw one, during those days in the Lower Rio Grande Valley, in Texas.
+I saw one, during those days in the Lower Rio Grande Valley, in Texas near the border wall.
 Here it is.
 I look at it, and Hmmm, those wings tips, the head, couldn’t I have done better?

 Then, I flip open my A Swift Guide to Butterflies of North America (Glassberg, 2017) and a wry smile grows at the corners of my mouth.
 Why?